mthh/sfcgal-rs/README.md

 - Intersection, difference and union.
 - Straight skeleton, tesselation, Minkovski sum and convex hull.

+Required version of SFCGAL is currently 1.3.7 (latest version).

 ## Usage

 __Example with 3-member tuples for 3d coordinates and WKT__: